rgryta/Stable-Diffusion-WSL2-Docker/README.md

 ## About

 This repository is meant to allow for easy installation of Stable Diffusion on Windows.
 One click to install.
-Second click to run.
+Second click to start.

 This setup is completely dependant on current versions of AUTOMATIC1111's webui repository and StabilityAI's Stable-Diffusion models.